Meriadoc-Gradmap/UBCGradMap/triage.md

 4. No drop shadow
     - There should be a shadow with the hover names.
 This bug does not affect usability in any way and it is easy to fix.
 5. Course colour clarity
     - This is not a bug.
-It is currently not possible to tell if a course isn't offered with our current implementation of API calls.
+It is currently not possible to tell if a course isn't offered until clicked on with our current implementation of API calls.
 6. Error message precision
     - This is a minor clairity issue which isn't our top priority.
 7. Allow opening of a child node without closing parent